-Examinations are one of the crucial phases in students’ life which they can’t escape.
-Likewise, it is equally intriguing for educators to create exams to assess students’ learning continually.
+Examinations are one of the crucial parts of the students’ learning process.
+Considering this, it becomes the responsibility of the educators to create exams to assess students’ learning continually.
 While making several assessments, exams focus on contemplating learning objectives and providing valuable feedback on the knowledge retained by the learners.

-But let’s try to understand that what makes a useful test first?
-Should it stump the students or should it be made easy for everyone to answer?
+But let’s try to understand what makes a test useful?
+Should it stump the students, or should it be made easy for everyone to answer?

-To find out, let us put these effective, but straightforward ideas into practices while creating an exam.
+To find out, let us put these effective but straightforward and innovative ideas into practices while creating an exam.

-Understanding the Learning Outcomes is the heart of any assessment.
+Understanding the learning outcomes is the heart of any assessment.
 Build objectives that are suitable and convincing.
-Plan with the vision that improves and enhance the student knowledge about the particular subject.
+Plan with the vision that improves and enhances the student's knowledge about the particular subject.
 Try to categorize and rank the importance of this objective before planning the tests.
 Lastly, be more explicit about what you want the test attendees to learn from the assessment sheet.

-Think of the situation where you have been writing pages and pages again?
+Think of the situation where you have been writing pages and pages to answer a question.
 Do not pass the conventional test load on your test attendees.
 Be precise on how the format can be designed.
-It is found that answering multiple choice questions have positive outcomes.
+It is found that answering multiple-choice questions have positive outcomes.
 Therefore, considering throwing items straight on the shots and keep it crisp.

 Ensure that you play a safe game with the choice of words or language used.
 Don’t make it complex or confusing for your learners and try to provide them with a variety of assumptions to derive from the questions.

 That is a difficult question to answer.
 Many people feel confused when it comes to choosing harder questions that can actually make a question paper better.
-Knowing the learning background of the students, create online exam that can provide a quicker response.
-Don’t try to jump through needle hoops as your end goal is not testing the students, but their knowledge retained.
+It makes sense to know the learning background of the students to create an online exam that can provide a quicker response.
+Don’t try to jump through needle hoops as your end goal is not testing the students, but their knowledge retention.

 The students have varied learning capacity which is completely different from the assessments.
 One of the best test practices is to test what they have actually learned.
-Consider adding analytic questions which can provide a valid result report for the test-makers to understand what are the smooth roads and pain points in the learning process.
+Consider adding analytical questions that can provide a valid result report for the test-makers to understand what the smooth roads and pain points in the learning process are.

-If you endeavor to deliver profound knowledge to your students, create tests that are application based.
+If you endeavor to deliver profound knowledge to your students, create tests that are application-based.
 Provide real-time problem statements and make the answer more transparent.
-Students have to apply what they have learned and produce it on the assessment.
-It will attribute to measuring the value of your tests better.
+Students have to apply what they have learned and their assessment results should reflect it.
+It will contribute to measuring the value of your tests better.

-If you are a teacher or an education specialist, offer some significant wrong answers on your multiple choice questions to practice situational analysis.
+If you are a teacher or an education specialist, offer some significant wrong answers for your multiple-choice questions to practice situational analysis.
 The students may jump out to debug the errors in the material given.
 This, in turn, can provide an opportunity to expand their knowledge.

 Can tests be attractive?
 Savvy test-makers are found to be ethical and creative.
-They are creating tests noteworthy and merely not a tradition of answering the questions.
-They do enormous research and integrate charts, diagrams and bring ‘fun’ element to the assessment.
+They are creating tests that are noteworthy and merely not continuing a tradition of answering the questions.
+They undertake enormous research and integrate charts, diagrams, and bring a ‘fun’ element to the assessment.
 The core idea is to stick to the curriculum and derive results but with the qualified tests.

 Are you creating tests with new modules or assessment methods?
 Provide clear instructions.
 Stay transparent about what has expected out the questions produced.
 For example, there is a difference between “Choose the best answer”(adaptive) and “Choose the correct answer”(factual).

-Make sure that there is a right motivation while creating the tests.
-Ask yourself whether the students will try to demonstrate what they have understood or learned by your questions.
-Evaluate the questions before they reach the student desk.
+Make sure that the motivation is right while creating the tests.
+Ask yourself whether the students will try to demonstrate what they have understood or learned with your questions.
+Evaluate the questions before they reach the students' desks.

 When you create tests, follow the above ideas for the test attendees to be more logical.
 Assessment style may differ from one another, but the idea behind every test is just the same.
 Notice that you are allowing the students to learn and be distinctive through your trials.